Dillon S. Myer: War Relocation Authority

 On June 17, 1942, Myer was appointed to lead the War Relocation Authority, and ran it until its dissolution in 1946.
-He replaced Milton Eisenhower, who had opposed the mass incarceration of Japanese Americans and resigned after 90 days.
+He replaced Milton S. Eisenhower, who had opposed the mass incarceration of Japanese Americans and resigned after 90 days.
 Myer would eventually come to agree that the internment was a mistake, but believed that the resettlement efforts he headed toward the end of the war worked toward correcting it.

 In one of his first actions as WRA Director, Myer established a formal leave program to allow citizen Nisei (second generation ethnic Japanese Americans) to exit camps for work outside the exclusion zone.
 (Kibei, United States citizens who had spent considerable time in Japan and were viewed by the WRA with suspicion, and non-citizen Issei were prohibited from leaving the camps.)
 The leave clearance program helped alleviate overcrowding in some of the camps and, especially important for Myer, began the process of resettling an inmate population that would have to be released at the end of the war.
 In some states where anti-Japanese prejudice remained high, this leave program was opposed.
 One historian characterized Myer as a principled hero struggling to end the program in the face of a broad, fear-driven movement perpetuating it.
 Myer himself told an ACLU conference in 1944 that "super-patriotic organizations and individuals" and Hearst newspapers on the West Coast were hindering the resettlement of tens of thousands of "harmless" detainees who were eligible to leave the camps.

 In July 1943, Myer was called to testify before a subcommittee of the House Un-American Activities Committee.
 Triggered in large part by news of the resettlement program, and fed by ongoing rumors that the WRA was "coddling" inmates while the larger public suffered from wartime shortages, the Dies Committee was charged with investigating potential fifth column activity in the camps.
 The committee's final report was anticlimactic; Myer was able to disprove the more inflammatory claims.
 The suggestions offered by the committee were for the most part in line with existing WRA policies.